seamplex/wasora/doc/reference.md

 ~~~

-The time step `dt` will be reduced whenever the distance betwee
+The time step `dt` will be reduced whenever the distance between
-the current time `t` and the next expression in the list is greate
+the current time `t` and the next expression in the list is greater
-than `dt` so as to force `t` to coincide with the expressions given
+than `dt` so as to force `t` to coincide with the expressions given.
-The list of expresssions should evaluate to a sorted list of values
+The list of expresssions should evaluate to a sorted list of values.

-##  `VAR`
+##  VAR

 Define one or more scalar variables.